 UPDATE - The posting 'Shopping in France' is a useful accompaniment to this post.
-It compares a shopping list in the UK and France every four months or so, and gives figures for inflation and the effect of the exchange rates. ***View it here***.
+It compares a shopping list in the UK and France from time to time, and gives figures for inflation and the effect of the exchange rates. ***View it here***.
+Last update June 2015

 ‘Why do you want to go back?’
 I enquired.
 ‘Its just too expensive here’, he said.
 ‘We can’t manage any more’.